aws-samples/sample-connector-for-bedrock/docs/user-manual/feishu-bot.md

 5. On the bot configuration page, click on `Events and Callbacks`
 ![feishu-6.png](screenshots/feishu-6.jpg)

 6. Edit the `Subscription Method` and modify the request URL.
-The request URL is related to the server-side webhook name.
+The request URL is related to the server-side webhook name, such as `https://<yourdomain>/bot/feishu/<webhook-name>/webhook/event`.
 For specific address details, refer to [Webhook Configuration](management.md#webhook-configuration)
 ![feishu-7.png](screenshots/feishu-7.jpg)

 7. Add permissions